lylakirati/automatic-differentiation/docs/milestone1.md

 run automatically using GitHub workflows after each push to the `main` branch of development.

-As our team continues with the development, we expect the directory structure to change and the documentation to update accordingly.
+As the development progresses, we expect the directory structure to change and the documentation to update accordingly.

-Considering that the whole scheme of auto-differentiating will rely heavily on mathematical computations, we will use `numpy`, `scipy`, `pandas`, and `math` modules for implementations and calculations, along with `matplotlib` for graphical representations.
+Considering that the whole scheme of auto-differentiating will rely heavily on mathematical computations, we will use `numpy`, `scipy`, `pandas`, and `math` modules for implementations and calculations, along with (possibly) `matplotlib` for graphical representations.

 As of now, we plan to distribute the package using PyPI following PEP517/PEP518.